 Identify basic elements of photo composition, and compose them in a way you believe produces a more dynamic photograph.
 Try to emphasize a single element you think dominates more than any other.
 Shoot a few frames you know to be considered "composition mistakes," to compare differences.
 At least half your photos must include people.
-Submit three examples for critique and grading, including cutlines describing the compositional element emphasized, and including one "compositional mistake."
+Submit three examples for critique and grading, including cutlines describing the compositional element emphasized.
+If you wish, include one "compositional mistake," and describe in the cutline how it could be improved.

-Assignment Four (100 pts): Class documentary project:
+Assignment Four (100 pts): Class documentary project.

-The life of a campus: North Dakota State University 2012 (tentative title).
+The life of a campus: North Dakota State University 2014 (tentative title).